HOW WE HELPED BUILD ONE OF INSTAGRAM’S MOST INFLUENTIAL BOOK COMMUNITIES

 Not only does this help fund the channel but every sale supports independent bookshops at the same time.

-This is the first of several revenue ideas designed to make the channel self-sustaining while still keeping in place everything that made people fall in love with it.
+This is the first of several revenue ideas designed to make the channel self-sustaining while being careful to keep in place everything that made people fall in love with it.